 Revealing 400 years of medical history, from one of the oldest anatomical collections in the world to the latest advances in minimal access surgery.
 Highlights include surgeon John Hunter's collection of human and animal specimens, Lister's first antiseptic spray and Winston Churchill's false teeth.

 60 Great Queen Street,

 London WC2B 5AZ

 Discover one of the world's finest collections of Masonic material housed at the home of English freemasonry, including pottery, porcelain, glass, silver, furniture, clocks and regalia.
 The ceremonial areas of the amazing Art Deco Freemasons' Hall are also available to view.

 +44 (0)20 7379 6344

-Discover the story of London's transport system and how it has shaped the lives of people living and working in London.
-Showcasing original artworks and advertising posters, historic vehicles including the iconic Routemaster bus and the world's first Underground steam train.
+Discover the story of London's transport system and how it has shaped the lives of people living and working in the city.
+Showcasing original artworks and advertising posters, historic vehicles including the iconic Routemaster bus and the world's first underground steam train.
 Train simulators and interactive exhibits make the visit enjoyable for all ages.

 An introduction to the London Transport Museum

 13 Lincoln’s Inn Fields